AndrewPaulLund/cs205project/README.md

 We are very happy with the speedup we achieved through binning and simulated load balancing.
 After determining the optimal bin size of 1 million
+- Discuss trying to read the index file with JAVA, etc.
 - We would have liked to include Spark.
 ADD COMMENTARY HERE

 ---